 Louisiana says federal inmate has rare tuberculosis strain; wants to screen inmates set for release

 The lawsuit says the inmate is infected with mycobacterium tuberculosis, which impacts the lungs.
 It says the variant is drug-resistant and poses a grave danger.
-It also says that the inmate has been in contact with about 200 other people — prisoners and non-prisoners.
+It also says that the inmate has been in contact with about 200 other people — prisoners and non-prisoners alike.

 "Studies say the mortality rate is anywhere from 34-39%," the state says in its lawsuit, which was filed Oct.
-16 under seal and released Tuesday.
+16 under seal and unsealed Tuesday.
+While still under seal, a judge told ICE to abide by the state's request pending a hearing in Lafayette on Oct.
+31.

+The lawsuit says testing on the woman in July was "highly positive" for TB, but she was placed in the general population in August.
+In September, sputum samples tested positive for TB and the state Health Department received test results in October that were positive for the drug-resistant variant.

+State officials couldn't explain Wednesday why a person suspected of having TB would be let into the general population of a prison.

+Dr. Ralph Abraham, the state's surgeon general, said the inmate was responding positively.

+"As of today, Patient Zero is pretty much asymptomatic but still receiving medication," Abraham said Wednesday.
+The health officials said it could take six months to fully rebound from a TB case.

-In a highly redacted portion of the lawsuit, it appears the carrier entered the U.S. via Mexico this year and was detained in California in July.
+According to a highly redacted portion of the lawsuit, Patient Zero entered the U.S. via Mexico this year and was detained in California in July.
 The person flew on a plane with 100 other detainees to Alexandria, and then was on a bus with 40 others and traveled to the Richwood Correction Center in Monroe.

-The inmate, a woman, was diagnosed with TB at Richwood on July 23.
+The inmate was diagnosed with TB at Richwood on July 23.
 Three days later, she was transferred to Basile.

 The state says that it was told Oct.
 15 that ICE would give the state a few hours' notice of any inmate's release but would not comply with an order that the state Health Department give each a medical clearance.